Christopher J. Marshall Award

 - A current postdoctoral fellow or;

-The key criteria for the award is that the nominee must have made a substantial published and original contribution to studies of signal transduction and melanoma within the previous two years.
+The key criterion for the award is that the applicant must have made a substantial published and original contribution to studies of signal transduction and melanoma within the previous two years.
 This focus on students, fellows or new PIs is in keeping with Chris Marshall’s dedication to mentoring and training new generations of cancer scientists.
 Note that studies in signal transduction and melanoma are viewed broadly and are considered to encompass signaling within the melanoma cell as well as within cells of the host microenvironment, including immune cells.

-- Nominations must consist of:
+- Applications must consist of:

-- Complete contact information for the nominator and the nominee.
+- Complete contact information for the applicant.

-- A list, including Pubmed IDs, of the nominee’s published melanoma-relevant research manuscripts.
+- A list, including Pubmed IDs, of the applicant’s published melanoma-relevant research manuscripts.
 In addition, PDFs of accepted manuscript(s) that are in press, including a confirmatory e-mail from the journal indicating that the manuscript is accepted for publication, are eligible.
 Papers that are under review or in preparation are not eligible for consideration.